velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "I want you to tell me what you're upset about.
 Come on, Jaz; use your words.
 You're acting like a sullen child."

 "Is it really that hard for you to figure out!?"
 Jasmine bursts out, voice suddenly raw with frustration and anger.
-"After everything that happened last night -- this morning -- some poor woman gets bagged and dragged by government thugs, P.F. men are strutting around beating up girls as if they own the place, _jejakhva ishmikhi_ freaks come and *menace my family--*"
+"After everything that happened last night -- this morning -- some poor woman gets bagged and dragged by government thugs, P.F. men are strutting around beating up girls as if they own the place, _jejakhva ishmikhi_ freaks are *menacing my family--*"

 "Some *poor woman?*" Sashuan says incredulously. *"Government thugs?* Jasmine, listen to yourself! _Va Mati,_ what is going *on* in your pretty little head?"

 "Is this all just normal for you?
 Being… being *watched* and penned in and pushed around and watching people get kidnapped right in front of you by armed thugs driving tanks all over your empty cities and—"

 Sashuan grabs Jasmine around the shoulders and pulls her closer, hugging her tight enough to knock the wind out of her.
 "Jaz," she murmurs.
-"Parakeet was a bourgeois parasite who tried to kill a lot of innocent people in a horrific way.
+"Parakeet was a bourgeois parasite who tried to kill a lot of innocent people in one of the most horrific ways there is.
 That commissar from last night came to check in on your family and make sure everyone was safe, not *menace* them.
 Those were armored personnel carriers, not tanks.
 And those _ishmihki_ freaks, those 'government thugs' *are the fucking* Sisterhood.
 Remind me how much money the Highmothers gave us all to help run the shelter over the years?"
 She loosens her grip a bit.
 "Remind me how many times they defended us against greycloaks and all the rest?
-Fuck, Jaz, were you even *listening* to that Passion girl just now?"
+Fuck, Jaz, were you even *listening* to that Clarity girl just now?"

 Jasmine is silent for a long moment.
 Finally, she goes limp in Sashuan's arms.